 Sebastian's Steakhouse Burger

 Brindle RoomAddress and Info

-The Brindle Room menu is full of comfort food like chicken wings and duck confit poutine and spaghetti with meatballs, but it's hard not to pity people who choose to order any of those.
+The Brindle Room menu is full of comfort food like chicken wings and pork confit poutine and spaghetti with meatballs, but it's hard not to pity people who choose to order any of those.
 That's because this place is singularly about the Steakhouse Burger.
-What makes the burger so special is its sheer simplicity -- a dry-aged blend of ground beef, steak trimmings, and deckle (aka the fatty part of a rib-eye) that comes slightly charred and topped solely with American cheese and caramelized onions.
+What makes the burger here so special is its sheer simplicity -- a dry-aged blend of ground beef, steak trimmings, and deckle (aka the fatty part of a rib-eye) that comes slightly charred and topped solely with American cheese and caramelized onions.
 There's no need for extra sauces -- in fact, ketchup would probably do more harm than good, but a few extra napkins to help you manage all that melty fat is not the worst idea.